 Finally, in 1930 all three joined hands and relinquished their individuality in the cause of harmony and unity and their selected representatives formed the Kennel Control Council of Victoria, later to be renamed the Victorian Canine Association.
 In its first year of operation the KCC gained 333 members and 23 affiliated clubs.
-Today the Victorian Canine Association Inc has in excess of 10,000 members and 280 affiliated clubs.
+Today the Victorian Canine Association Inc has over 8000 members and 280 affiliated clubs.
 In mid 2007 the Victorian Canine Association introduced a trading name being Dogs Victoria.

 To be consistently recognised in the community as a professional organisation which manages a vibrant, progressive and responsible purebred canine organisation.
 To be clearly recognised and respected by state and local governments as the organisation responsible for purebred canine activities in Victoria.

 To sanction dog events and to maintain a registry for purebred dogs and to preserve its integrity.
 Promoting interest in and sustaining the breeding for type and function of purebred dogs and to take all necessary actions to protect the interest, growth and continuation of the sport of all dogs.

 * ensure the interests of purebred dogs are paramount in all we do

 * protect and enhance the rights of purebred dog owners and members

 * deliver high quality value for money core services to our members